farcasterxyz/docs/docs/auth-kit/client/app/connect.md

 # `connect`

-Create a Farcaster Connect relay channel.
+Create a Farcaster Auth relay channel.

 Returns a secret token identifying the channel, and a URI to display to the end user as a link or QR code.